You landed here because AZ-204 is a replacement for the following:

 - Create and deploy ARM templates

-- Publish a container image to Azure Container Registry
+- Manage container images in Azure Container Registry

-- Create and run container images in Azure Container Instances
+- Run container images in Azure Container Instances

 Students will learn how to leverage the Microsoft Identity Platform v2.0 to manage authentication and access to resources.
 Students will also learn how to use the Microsoft Authentication Library and Microsoft Graph to authenticate a user and retrieve information stored in Azure, and how and when to use Shared Access Signatures.